Sabahatt/react-video-editor/demo-script.md

-# Adify Demo Video Script
+# Demo Video Script

 ## OPENING (0:00 - 0:15)
-**[Screen: Adify landing page/editor interface]**
+**[Screen: Landing page with hero section]**

 **Voiceover:**
-"Creating professional video ads traditionally means choosing between instant generation with limited control, or powerful editing with tedious multi-step wizards.
-Adify gives you the best of both worlds."
+"Most video ad generators make you choose between instant generation with limited control, or powerful editing through tedious multi-step wizards.
+This tool gives you the best of both worlds."

 ---

-## PART 1: ONE-CLICK GENERATION (0:15 - 0:45)
+## PART 1: LANDING PAGE & SETUP (0:15 - 0:45)
-**[Screen: Show URL input field]**
+**[Screen: Show landing page with URL input field]**

 **Voiceover:**
-"Let's create a video ad for local restaurants and cafes.
+"For this demo, we've selected restaurants and cafes as they typically have rich visual content on their websites - perfect for showcasing how we transform static images into dynamic video.
+In the final version, this will be optimized for every industry, from retail to real estate to professional services.
+Let's create a video ad for a local cafe.
 Simply paste in your business URL..."

-**[Action: Paste a restaurant URL, press generate]** **[Screen: Show generation in progress, then completed video preview]**
+**[Action: Type/paste a restaurant URL into the input field]**

+**[Screen: Show the dropdown options appearing below the URL input]**

 **Voiceover:**
+"Then customize your ad preferences.
+Choose your style - dynamic or classic.
+Select a voice - male, female, or neutral.
+Pick the tone that fits your brand - friendly, playful, confident, or warm."

+**[Action: Hover over and adjust dropdowns - Style: Dynamic, Voice: Female, Tone: Friendly]**

+**Voiceover:**
+"Set your desired duration and aspect ratio."

+**[Action: Select Duration: 30s, Ratio: 9:16]**

+**Voiceover:**
+"And hit generate."

+**[Action: Click the Generate button with sparkles icon]**

+---

+## PART 2: VIDEO GENERATION (0:45 - 1:15)
+**[Screen: Show generation progress/transition to editor]** **[Screen: Show generation in progress, then completed video preview]**

+**Voiceover:**
-"...and just like that, you have a complete, brand-authentic video ad.
+"And just like that, you have a complete, brand-authentic video ad.
 No multi-step wizards.
-No configuration before you see results.
-Just instant, professional output using your brand's actual content."
+No configuration fatigue.
+Just instant, professional output."

 **[Screen: Play the generated video preview]**

 **Voiceover:**
-"Notice how it uses real video footage from the website, not generic AI avatars or static slideshows.
+"Notice the dynamic video content.
+Unlike other tools that use generic AI avatars or static slideshows, we transform the brand's actual images into engaging video footage using AI.
 This is your starting point, ready to customize."

+**[Action: Pause video, open brand website in new tab]** **[Screen: Show website with static images]**

+**Voiceover:**
+"Here's the original website with static images."

+**[Action: Click on one of the images to show it in full]** **[Screen: Show static image from website]**

+**Voiceover:**
+"And here's one of those static images - now watch the same image as dynamic video in our generated ad."

+**[Action: Return to editor, play that section of the video]** **[Screen: Show the animated version of that image playing]**

 ---

-## PART 2: PROFESSIONAL TIMELINE EDITOR (0:45 - 1:30)
+## PART 3: PROFESSIONAL TIMELINE EDITOR (1:15 - 2:00)
 **[Screen: Zoom into timeline view]**

 **Voiceover:**
-"Now here's where Adify stands apart - a full professional timeline editor, integrated seamlessly into the generation workflow."
+"Now here's what sets this apart from other video ad generators - a full professional timeline editor, integrated seamlessly into the generation workflow."

 **[Action: Demonstrate timeline features]**
 - **Show multi-track layout** (video, audio, text, captions)